ckeditor/ckeditor5/docs/framework/architecture/ui-components.md

 ### Tooltip

-To get a button with a tooltip, add the tooltip property.
+To get a button with a tooltip, add the `tooltip` property.
 You can use it to display additional information on button hover.
-If you set it to true, a label value is displayed.
+If you set it to `true`, a label value is displayed.

 ```js
 import { ButtonView } from '@ckeditor/ckeditor5-ui';